Hungary, Factors to watch, Aug 19

 IN THE REGION

-CZECH REPUBLIC - Philip Morris CR to release first half results (0800)
+CZECH - Cigarette maker Philip Morris CR to release first half results (0800)

 IN THE NEWS REUTERS